bgruening/galaxytools/tools/prinseq/readme.rst

-This tool is not further developed here, but in `tools-iuc <https://github.com/galaxyproject/tools-iuc/tree/master/tools/prinseq>`_.
+This tool is not further developed here.
+We can now found it in `tools-iuc <https://github.com/galaxyproject/tools-iuc/tree/master/tools/prinseq>`_.